 The road is only possible to travel during the dry season.

-Cenderawasih Bay locally meaning Bird Of Paradise Bay, is the largest marine national park in all of Indonesia.
+Cenderawasih Bay, locally meaning Bird Of Paradise Bay, is the largest marine national park in all of Indonesia.

-It is also home to over 200 known species of fish, dugongs, dolphins (I saw a few during the boat trip from Nabire to Sowa), blue whales have also been seen here.
+It is also home to over 200 known species of fish, dugongs, and dolphins (I saw a few during the boat trip from Nabire to Sowa).
+Blue whales have also been seen around Cenderawasih Bay.

 Click here to see real-time tracking of the whale sharks around Indonesia.

-Which I did find extremely hard to believe since during my 4days in Nabire and Sowa didn´t see any other tourists, not even any local tourists.
+Which I did find extremely hard to believe since, during my 4 days in Nabire and Sowa, I didn’t see any other tourists, not even any local tourists.

 Bagans are big fishing boats/platforms with their fishing nets hanging underneath them to catch small fish and squids at night.

-Best Time To Visit Nabire.
+Best Time To Visit Cenderawasih Bay, Indonesia

-The Whale Sharks around Cenderawasih Bay are the only known non-migratory whale sharks in the world.
-Due to the fisherman onboard the Bagans feeding them, to keeping them around.
+The whale sharks around Cenderawasih Bay are the only known non-migratory whale sharks in the world.
+There is no particular whale shark season in Indonesia.

-The monsoon season which is twice a year on this part of Papua: July/August and November/December do tend to make visibility worse.
+The monsoon season, which is twice a year in this part of Papua: July/August and November/December, do tend to make visibility worse.

-Most of the fisherman are from other provinces like Ambon and Sulawesi, so travelling back and forward for them will take time, so for around 3weeks are the Bagans anchored up on shore.
+Most of the fishermen are from other provinces like Ambon and Sulawesi, so travelling back and forward for them will take time, so for around 3 weeks, the Bagans are anchored up on shore.

 The best time of the day to see Whale Sharks are by early morning or late afternoon.
 The late afternoon trip to the Bagans is only possible if staying in Sowa.